-As of September 28, 2018, the market value of the voting and non-voting common equity held by non-affiliates based on the closing price as of that day was \$6,933,296,946.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of September 30, 2020, the last business day of the registrant's most recently completed second quarter, the aggre egate market value of the registrant's voting and non-voting common stock held by non-affiliates was \$11,257,045,142

 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.